 But to remember, nothing can stop the one who is the resurrection and the life, that all mighty God has power to bring, to turn death into life, to turn sorrow into joy, to turn mourning into dancing, to totally flip the script.
 Jesus, we praise you, that death could not hold you.
 I don’t want to get too far ahead, even as we prepare to celebrate that on Easter resurrection day, but, God, we praise you in the middle of the hurt, and the pain, and the sorrow, and the evil, and the suffering of this world, that it is not the end.

-All glory be to your name, that sorrow, and sin, and evil, and suffering, though they look like they’re the end of the story, though they feel long, that they are not the end of the story.
-That they do not have the last word, that you have the last word.
+All glory be to your name.
+Sorrow, and sin, and evil, and suffering, though they look like they’re the end of the story, though they feel long, that they are not the end of the story.
+That they do not have the last word.
+Rather you have the last word.
 We say today, we trust in you.
 We love you.
-We worship you.
+And we worship you.
 And we look forward to the day when we will see your face.
 When our Saturday will turn in to Sunday, and we will be resurrected with you to enjoy you for all of eternity.
 So help us.
 Help us to make this good news known, God.
-We pray that people tomorrow, and churches all across the world would come to faith in you, come to trust in you, Jesus.
+We pray that people tomorrow.
+And churches all across the world would come to faith in you, come to trust in you, Jesus.

-We pray that you’d use us to invite people, to hear this good news and to put their faith, their trust, their hope in you.
+We pray that you’d use us to invite people to hear this good news.
+And that they would put their faith, their trust, their hope in you.
 God, we pray for the spread of this gospel to the nations, to people who’ve never heard it.
-Please, oh, God, spend our lives making the good news of your resurrection life known to the ends of the earth.
+Spend our lives making the good news of your resurrection life known to the ends of the earth.
 We love you, Lord Jesus.
 And we praise you amidst the sin, and sorrow, and suffering of this world.
 And so we look forward to when you turn it all into joy, and dancing, and delight in your presence.
 In Jesus’ name, we pray.
 Amen.